 You will not be able to return to the US in F-1 status while classes are in session if you are not currently enrolled.
 For example, if you will return to the US to resume classes in the Spring semester, you cannot return until after the last day of classes of the previous Fall semester.

-Students must bring a copy of the Exit Form to ISS after it has been signed by the Academic Department.
+Students must bring a copy of the Exit Form to ISSS after it has been signed by the Academic Department.

-Students have 15 days from the date International Student Services receives and date stamps the Exit Form to depart from the US.
+Students have 15 days from the date ISSS receives and date-stamps the Exit Form to depart from the United States.
 Make sure you do not overstay!

-Make sure you have a Travel Signature that is not more than 9 months old when you plan to return to the US.
-If necessary, you can send your I-20 to ISS via courier service at least one month before your planned arrival to the US.
+Make sure you have a Travel Signature that is not more than 9 months old when you plan to return to the United States.
+If necessary, you can send your I-20 to ISSS via courier service at least one month before your planned arrival to the United States.

-You will continue to receive email and automatic alerts from ISS since you will still be an active student.
+Please Note: You will continue to receive email and automatic alerts from ISSS, since you will still be an active student.
 Please check your New School email address regularly.

-Contact ISS immediately to discuss this requirement if you are taking a leave of absence in your senior year.
+Contact ISSS immediately to discuss this requirement if you are taking a leave of absence in your senior year.

-While you are on medical leave, you are able to remain in the United States in F-1 status.
+Please Note: While you are on medical leave, you can remain in the United States in F-1 status.

 Medical leave authorization must be renewed each semester.
 After an aggregate of 12 months of medical leave, your I-20 will be terminated and you should depart from the U.S. If you wish to resume your studies, you will need to apply for a new I-20, leave and re-enter the U.S.

-Please speak to an ISS advisor regarding your circumstances.
+Please speak to an ISSS advisor regarding your circumstances.

 Students intending to return from an authorized Leave of Absence and who have been outside of the U.S. for more than 5 months must submit the following documentation to obtain an updated I-20 before resuming studies at The New School